gilesknap/IaC-at-home/nas/03-maas/RaspiMASS.md

 # Commissioning a Raspberry Pi 4 with Canonical MAAS

-These steps were successful in commissioning a Raspberry Pi 4 with 4 GB of RAM using Ubuntu LTS 20.04.
+These steps were successful in commissioning a Raspberry Pi 4 with 4 GB of RAM.
 I used an SD Card for UEFI and a USB3 drive (32GB thumbnail) for OS install.

 # Install MAAS
 First install Canonical's MAAS as per the instructions here:

 - https://maas.io/docs/snap/3.0/ui/maas-installation?utm_source=thenewstack&utm_medium=website&utm_campaign=platform

+During the above you will select the images to use.
+See below for which images to select.

 At present (Feb 2022) during the selection of Ubuntu images will include the latest LTS 20.04.
-You may also choose a more recent version for deployment if desired.
-Only LTS versions are allowed for Commissioning, but you may deploy later versions.
-I chose to use LTS 20.04 for commissioning and deployment.
+Only LTS versions are allowed for Commissioning, but you may deploy other versions.
+I chose to use LTS 21.10 for deployment.

 20.04 default kernel will not work with Pis.
-To fix this issue go to the MAAS UI and choose Settings->Configuration->Commissioning and set Default minimum kernel version to focal (hwe-20.04)
+To fix this issue go to the MAAS Web GUI and choose Settings->Configuration->Commissioning and set Default minimum kernel version to focal (hwe-20.04).

+For deployment you could also use 20.04 but must also select the hwe kernel at deploy time.
+Alternatively use a more recent version that has a kernel version
+>=5.8.
+I chose 21.10.

+To configure which is the default deployment version go to Settings->Configuration->Deploy in the MAAS Web GUI.

 # Setup the Pi to PXE boot